-- Understand the complexity of the educational system, including the historical, cultural, economic, and social conditions that may affect student learning.
+- Understand the complexity of the educational system, including the historical, cultural, economic, political, and social conditions that may affect student learning.

 - Research the effectiveness of policy proposals and better understand the implementation of existing policies, particularly as they affect outcomes for traditionally marginalized students.

-- Approach policy research from multidisciplinary perspectives.
+- Approach policy research from a multidisciplinary perspective.

 - Learn the most sophisticated policy research techniques and methodologies.